sCrypt-Inc/learn-scrypt-courses/en/course-02/lesson-02/chapter-01/README.md

 ### 6. Export an sCrypt verifier

-This outputs a smart contract file `verifier.scrypt`, containing all the necessary code to verify a proof.
+This outputs a smart contract file `verifier.scrypt`, containing all the necessary code to verify a proof on chain.

 ```
 zokrates export-verifier-scrypt